GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

             //
             // Also, if find yourself adding and removing many listeners, wrap these in
             // methods called AddListeners() and RemoveListeners() to keep the script organized.
-            GameManager.RemoveListener<ExampleMessage>(OnExampleMessageReceived);
+            ApplicationManager.RemoveListener<ExampleMessage>(OnExampleMessageReceived);
         }

-        // Summary is inherited from IExampleMonoSystem.
+        // Summary is inherited from IExampleService.
         public void DoThings()
         {
             DoPrivateThings();
         }

-        // Private methods are used for logic internal to the MonoSystem, and defined after public methods.
+        // Private methods are used for logic internal to the Service, and defined after public methods.
         // Private methods should not be defined in the interface. private void DoPrivateThings()
         {
             // Do some calculations or some other private thing.
-            // Note that you can publish messages over the message bus in a MonoSystem. var isEnabled = false;
+            // Note that you can publish messages over the message bus in a Service. var isEnabled = false;
-            GameManager.Publish(new OtherExampleMessage(isEnabled));
+            ApplicationManager.Publish(new OtherExampleMessage(isEnabled));
         }
     }
 ```